 Common Ground Capital (“CGC”) was formed in the spring of 2012 to deliver best in class landscape scale mitigation solutions for endangered, threatened or imperiled species.
-Ten years later we have successfully achieved the majority of our objectives in the Southern Plains by partnering with our private land owner, equity investor and other best in class partners.
+Eleven years later we have successfully achieved the majority of our objectives in the Southern Plains by partnering with our private land owner, equity investors and other best in class partners.

 Our mission is simple:

 Deliver best-in-class mitigation solutions that also provide strategic conservation value for the species in order to provide the upmost certainty to all relevant stakeholders.

 We provide certainty to conservation sites for the targeted species and their landscapes by protecting them forever under the robust, rigorous and proven USFWS conservation banking model.
 Site selection is approached from the standpoint of which location provides the best conservation outcome for the species versus what can we do with a pre-determined set of funds that dictate which site we can afford.

 We provide certainty to our landowner partners under a free market mitigation business model that recognizes that they have a scarce and valuable resource on their property.
 Our compensation model allows landowners to receive a meaningful up-front market based payment that allows them to make independent financial decisions for their operations and their families versus a government type, least cost annual payment structure that may preclude them from receiving the full benefit of their stewardship for many years into the future.

 Currently, our focus is on the Lesser Prairie Chicken and American Burying Beetle.
 We have and will continue to monitor other species market opportunities as warranted.

 - Secured 75,000 acres of option agreements across three states/three service territories